chartmann1590/Business-Simulator/README.md

 - **Floor Assignment**: Employees are assigned to floors 1-4 based on their role and department
 - **Home Room**: Assigned workspace based on role, title, and department
 - **Current Room**: Tracks real-time location as employees move between rooms
-- **Activity State**: idle, working, walking, meeting, break, training, waiting
+- **Activity State**: idle, working, walking, meeting, break, training, waiting, at_home, sleeping, leaving_work, commuting_home
+- **Online Status**: Tracks employee online/offline status in Teams
+- **Home System**: Employees have homes with family members and pets
+- **Sleep Schedule**: Employees and family members have realistic sleep/wake cycles
+- **Clock In/Out**: Automatic time tracking for arrivals and departures

 ## Observing the Simulation